sora64/sora64/README.md

 # Summary

-Full Stack Web Developer with a background in Education, Classics, and Linguistics.
+Experienced Full Stack Web Developer with a background in Education, Classics, and Linguistics.
 Efficient, and adept at problem solving to develop user-friendly applications.
 Known for breadth of knowledge, ability to explain information in understandable ways, and for enjoying challenges.

 # Technical Skills